 1) Choosing the best time for Kanchenjunga Base Camp Trek

 Your journey generally depends upon which month you are heading to Kanchenjunga.
 Picking the best time to trek in Kanchenjunga can be a smart idea.
-Similarly, Autumn & Spring Season is considered as the best time to trek.
-Be that as it may, you can find your own taste between four seasons as well.
+Similarly, the Autumn & Spring Season is considered the best time to trek.
+Be that as it may, you can find your own taste between the four seasons as well.